DIAGNOSIS AND TREATMENT

 Increment on high-frequency nerve stimulation and post-exercise facilitation can provide confirmatory evidence of a diagnosis of LEMS.4 Based on patient history and risk factors, oncologic screening may be considered.27

-EMG results consistent with LEMS, together with a negative antibody panel, suggest a diagnosis of seronegative LEMS.
+EMG results consistent with LEMS, together with a negative antibody panel, suggest a diagnosis of seronegative LEMS, or other diagnoses.
 Based on patient history and risk factors, oncologic screening may be considered.27

 Although a clinical diagnosis of LEMS is still possible without a positive EMG result and a negative anti-VGCC antibody panel, the patient is unlikely to have LEMS.
 Consider investigating another cause for the patient’s symptoms.